 Frogs and toads

-They spend the winter hibernating in protected places, such as caverns, abandoned burrows, a crevice in a log, under a rock or leaf litter, or anywhere else they feel safe.
+Frogs and toads spend the winter hibernating in protected places, such as caverns, abandoned burrows, a crevice in a log, under a rock or leaf litter, or anywhere else they feel safe.
 Some hibernate up to eight months.
 Aquatic frogs hibernate underwater, lying on top of the mud at the bottom or partially buried.
 Wood frogs are known for their ability to freeze hard as a rock and still re-animate when temperatures warm up.

 Watch frozen wood frog awaken All about frogs and toads

-Some spiders are indoor spiders that are there year-round, even though we don’t notice them.
-Outdoor spiders don’t come indoors, except by accident.
-The beautiful Golden Orb-weavers and other spiders die, but they leave behind sacs filled with eggs that defy frigid temperatures.
+Indoor spiders are there year-round, even though we may not notice them.
+Some outdoor spiders die in the winter after leaving behind sacs filled with eggs that defy frigid temperatures.

 Other species spend the winter as young spiderlings that hatched before winter, but they remain clustered together in their communal egg sac until spring.
 Some wolf spiders spend the winter as nymphs and become adults in the spring.
-Still others, such as tarantulas and fishing spiders, hibernate as adults under the bark of trees, in cellars or any other place that protects them.
+Still others, such as tarantulas and fishing spiders, hibernate as adults under the bark of trees, in cellars, or any other place that protects them.
 They’ll sometimes awaken and roam around on warm winter days in search of hibernating insects to eat.
 All about spiders

 * Composite image at top of the page is composed from Creative Commons photos by these photographers — clockwise, from top/left: J JCadiz, Neil McIntosh, MrLebies, Bob Ireton, Skeeze, John Flannery, sparkielyle